urmane/epic/README.md

 # Epic

-Epic is a story-based table-top role-playing game.
+Epic is a story-based tabletop role-playing game that attempts to leverage Joseph Campbell's monomyth framework, or The Hero's Journey.
+## epic